VimukthiRandika1997/Machine-Learning/README.md

 5. supervised_learning
 6. unsupervised_learning

-Each branch consists particular experiments, learning progres and projects I have been doing so far...
+Each branch consists particular experiments, learning progress and projects I have been doing so far...